-New Year Resolution Ideas to Save Money in 2020
+New Year Resolution Ideas to Save Money

 Saving money is easier said than done.
 But, with some creativity, commitment and hard work, you can save money and improve your financial well-being.
 To help you live up to these resolutions, we’ve compiled this list of useful tips.

 With the 50/30/20 budget, you can make sure you have enough money for your needs, wants and savings goals.
 Here’s how it works:

 - 50% of your after-tax income is for your needs, like your rent or mortgage and groceries.

 - 30% goes toward your wants, like vacations and meals out.

 - 20% is allocated for savings goals, like building up your emergency fund or saving for retirement.

 Pay Yourself First

 When payday comes around, try to pay yourself first before tackling your bills.
 Figure out how much money you make after taxes and subtract your expenses — the number you come up with can give you an idea of how much you can afford to pay yourself.
 Wondering why you should pay yourself first?
 It makes savings a priority rather than a second thought.